Elmbridge Cycle Club – Monthly Group Bike Ride from Weybridge

 Route & Info About The Group Ride

-The ride will start at 10:00am outside the Hand & Spear pub near Weybridge Station, and will be about 25 miles on a mix of roads and paths.
+We meet outside the Hand & Spear pub near Weybridge Station, and the route will be about 40 kilometers on a mix of main and quieter roads.

-The ride will be on a mix of quiet and busier roads and a few bits of cycle path.
+The ride will be on a mix of quiet and busier roads.
 The total distance will be about 40km, which is around 25 miles.

 If you want to come on the ride, you can just turn up.